kevin-valerio/bigwasm/README.md

-# Bigwasm
+# bigwasm

 ### Overview

-Bigwasm is a proof-of-concept tool for instrumenting WebAssembly blobs with runtime code coverage capabilities.
+**bigwasm** is a proof-of-concept tool for instrumenting WebAssembly blobs with runtime code coverage capabilities.
 It targets hosts that implement a `seal0.debug_message` function with the signature `[I32, I32] -> [I32]`.

 The instrumentation is achieved by inserting a callback to `debug_message` after each control flow instruction, allowing the